Lausbert/Exermote/README.md

+---

+### 🚀 Give My Budgeting App a Try!

+Try out my budgeting app! 🙂 → [monee-app.com](https://monee-app.com)

+Just like all the content here on the site, it’s completely **free**—so I’d really appreciate a rating and a review!

+---

 # Exermote

 Exermote is a fitness app prototype, which is capable to detect Burpees, Squats and Situps and to count related repetitions.
 The exercise recognition is done with Convolutional LSTM Neural Networks.